 Most of us love to travel and if you’re like me, any opportunity that I have to get away for a few days or weeks is welcome!
+Whether it’s camping in the great outdoors and spending my days in a comfy hammock or seeing the sites in a new city, travel is always welcome.
 The downside to being away from home is that if left unattended, our homes are susceptible a great many things including burglary and break-ins, with a high percentage of burglaries occuring during holidays such as Spring Break.

 But according to Ooma (www.ooma.com/home-security/) ~a leading DIY home phone and security company ~there are 6 basic inexpensive steps homeowners can take to deter and react to break-ins.